What is a Non Qualified Deferred Compensation Plan? These can also at times be referred to as a Supplemental Executive Retirement Plan.

 I’ve enjoyed the forced savings and the ability to put away funds before tax when I’m earning at a high marginal tax rate.
 The recent tax reform plan didn’t change the math at all because the state and local tax limitations will offset the lower rates.

-The idea of regular paycheck is appealing and getting that income paid at a zero or 10% federal income tax rate instead of 24% is sweet.
+The idea of regular paycheck is appealing and getting that income paid at a zero/10%/12% federal income tax rate instead of 24% is a great deak.

-The challenges that are still to be determined are if we move somewhere and I’m subject to 6% state and anther 6.2% FICA on distributions, it will eat into the tax benefit of the plan.
-Even worse, it feels like we’re paying state income tax twice since we currently live in a state funded through property and sales taxes (our property taxes are 5% of our income) The funds are not liquid and accessible for investment opportunities.
-Finally, if I end up finding a hobby that earns income or go back to work, the tax advantages at distribution disappear.
+The challenges that are still to be determined: I have less liquidity than I would have if I had paid the taxes earlier.
+I also deferred a portion of this in a state with no income taxes and am now paying income taxes on distributions.
+The funds are not liquid and accessible for investment opportunities.
+If I end up finding a hobby that earns income or go back to work, the tax advantages at distribution disappear.

 Do you have access to a Non Qualified Plan or any other questions?
 Please ask in the comments below or reach out to me.